korAPUcard/modular_electronics/README.md

 The reason why the 1.18.x and 1.19.x has been stopped to development forever, because I have changed my computer to new and most old repositories has been corrupted during data transfer.
 I had tried to fix this problem, but keeps failed.
 So I decided to focuses creates new one.
-But it's not related to that major hacking accident.
+But it's not related to that Curseforge major hacking accident.
 All sources safe.

 -----